Lane Thomas Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 17th in the league.

-- The Reds' 4.95 team ERA ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (4.94).

-- Reds pitchers combine to allow 115 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- Reds pitchers combine to surrender 115 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

+- Ashcraft gets the start for the Reds, his 16th of the season.
+He is 3-6 with a 6.66 ERA and 59 strikeouts through 75 2/3 innings pitched.

+- The right-hander last pitched on Friday against the San Diego Padres, when he threw 6 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.